Key takeaways:

 3. OpenEye

-OpenEye is an established provider of video surveillance solutions catering to various industries, including retail, education, and healthcare.
+OpenEye is an established provider of video surveillance solutions for various industries, including retail, education, and healthcare.
 The company offers a hybrid cloud architecture, combining the benefits of on-premises and cloud-based systems.
-Their approach focuses on providing comprehensive security management tools alongside their camera hardware.
+Its approach focuses on providing comprehensive security management tools alongside its camera hardware.

 Features you’ll find with OpenEye’s cameras include: